quincy-hub/date-hopper/README.md

 ## 1.0.1
 - Adds day of the week to the status bar when cursor in date.

+## 1.0.2
+- Adds additional inserts
+  - End of week / workweek
+  - Start of week / workweek
+- Adds settings to support selection on inserts above
+- Moves to Luxon for date management (away from momentjs)
+- Modularizes commands into separate file for manageabilty

 ## Known limiations (Future Plans)
 - No support for date formats other than YYYY-MM-DD